ravi-mijar/FlowerShop/README.md

 I have used Maven as the build tool.
 Use 'mvn -e clean install' to build the source, and run the JUnit tests.

+If running without maven:
+Untar the tar file I submitted, and cd to the folder where you untar.
+Fire command
+On Linux : sh run-tests.sh
+On windows : run-tests.bat

 Design decisions, and brain dump: